sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Improvised Weapons

 Ambushes, bar fights, and attacks made on fancy dress parties mean that the weapon for the job is not always at hand.
-An improvised weapon is taken from the environment, whether itís a broken champagne glass, a fifth of alcohol, or even another creature.
-At the Narratorís discretion, an improvised weapon that closely resembles a simple weapon deals that weaponís damage, while an object that has no obvious analog deals 1d4 damage of a type determined by the Narrator.
+An improvised weapon is taken from the environment, whether it√≠s a broken champagne glass, a fifth of alcohol, or even another creature.
+At the Narrator√≠s discretion, an improvised weapon that closely resembles a simple weapon deals that weapon√≠s damage, while an object that has no obvious analog deals 1d4 damage of a type determined by the Narrator.

 Improvised thrown weapons have a normal range of 20 feet and a maximum range of 60 feet.